 The existing chairs can be seen here with an example of a worn seat cover and equally worn out backrest.

-The kneelers will also be reupholstered and felt feet or similar fitted under the kneelers to dampen the sound made when these wooden kneelers are pulled out for use and pushed back under the chairs when not required.
+The kneelers will also be reupholstered and felt feet or similar material fitted under the wooden kneelers (and underneath the legs (feet) of the chairs), to both protect the new flooring and to dampen the sound made when the wooden kneelers are pulled out from the recess under the chairs, for use and returned to the closed position, when the kneelers are not in use or required.

 Further details and updates will be provided in due course.